MarcBoule/ImpromptuModular/README.md

 <a id="modules"></a>
 ## Modules

 Each module is available in light or dark panels with contrast adjusment, selectable in the right-click menu of the modules.
-A global default can be set, which takes effect only when adding new modules to a patch.
+By default the modules follow the global Rack setting ("Use dark panels if available"), but this can be bypassed on a per-module basis, where a fixed theme can be set for a given module.
+A default contrast can be set, which takes effect only when adding new modules to a patch.

 * [AdaptiveQuantizer](#adaptive-quantizer): Adaptive reference based quantizer.